Anastasia Baburova: Death and investigation

+At first it was reported that Baburova had been wounded in an attempt to detain Markelov's killer, but later Russian law enforcement authorities declared that Baburova was shot in the back of the head.
+Baburova died a few hours after the attack at a Moscow hospital.
 Baburova became the fourth Novaya Gazeta journalist to be killed since 2000.

-At first it was reported that Baburova had been wounded in an attempt to detain Markelov's killer, but later Russian law enforcement authorities declared that Baburova was shot in the back of her head.
-Baburova died a few hours after the attack at a Moscow hospital.

 Then President of Ukraine Viktor Yushchenko sent her parents a condolence telegram on 23 January 2009.
-Russian President Dmitry Medvedev gave his condolences 6 days later.
+Russian president Dmitry Medvedev gave his condolences 6 days later.
 On 26 January 2009, Baburova was buried in the central city cemetery of her home town of Sevastopol.

+According to Russian military analyst Pavel Felgenhauer, the details of the murder indicate involvement of Russian state security services.
 In November 2009, Russian authorities declared the end of the criminal investigation.
 The murder suspects were 29-year-old Nikita Tikhonov and his girlfriend, 24-year-old Eugenia Khasis, members of a radical neo-Nazi nationalistic group.
 According to investigators, Tikhonov was the one who committed the murder, while Khasis reported to him, by cell phone, the movements of Markelov and Baburova right before the assault.
 The motive of the murder was revenge for Markelov's prior work as a lawyer in the interests of anti-Russian activists.
 The murder suspects were arrested, and were reported to have confessed.
 In May 2011, Tikhonov was sentenced to life imprisonment, and Khasis was sentenced to 18 years in prison.

-According to Russian military analyst Pavel Felgenhauer, the details of the murder indicate involvement of Russian state security services.
-He stated: